 Pomelos can be purchased at most Asian markets and sometimes in regular supermarkets and grocery store chains, depending on where you live.
-Pomelos are sweeter and milder than grapefruit, and often juicer, plus very low in calories.
+Pomelos are sweeter and milder than grapefruit, and often juicer.

 Pomelo is considered to be the king of the citrus fruit kingdom for its sheer size.
 Some varieties are the size of a small basketball, while others appear like an enormous grapefruit.
 Pomelos also vary in color, from dark green on the outside to a coral-orange color and sometimes even yellow.
 The skin can be very thick (up to 2 inches), or thinner depending on the hybrid.
 Some come to a peek on top (where the stem joins the tree), while others are completely round.
 The inner fruit ranges in color from white to pink.

 Where Pomelos Are Grown

 Pomelos are grown in Thailand (where it is known as "sum-oh") and throughout Southeast Asia, as well as in Mexico (they are known as toronja in Spanish) and California.
 Along with Thailand and China, California is now one of the biggest producers of this fruit.

 You'll have better luck cutting a pomelo open rather than peeling it like an orange.
 To begin, hold the pomelo on its side.
 With a sharp knife, slice off the stem end to create a flat top on the pomelo.